2asyhard/steelstockyard_RL/README.md

 </br></br>
 ### Reward

-1. The agent receive reward when it reaches the terminal state within a set number of actions
+- The agent receive reward when it reaches the terminal state within a set number of actions
-2. The agent receive penalty when the terminal state is not reached within a set number of actions

 </br></br>